 Postdoctoral Research Associate in Population Studies and Spatial Structures in the Social Sciences (S4)

 Prior to joining Brown, he worked on an NSF-funded research study examining socio-ecological dimensions of urban forest loss associated with an invasive species outbreak in central Worcester County (Danko et al. 2016).
-As a consultant, he helped monitor the geographic variations in the status of aquifer storage and recovery across the United States (Bloetscher et al. 2014; Bloetscher et al. 2015).
-He also recently completed the first of at least a two-phase project funded by the Connecticut Department of Transportation analyzing the impact of a newly constructed bus rapid transit system on real estate and urban economic development in the Hartford-New Britain area (Cohen and Danko, 2017).
+As a consultant, he helped monitor the geographic variations in the status of aquifer storage and recovery across the United States (Bloetscher et al. 2014).
+He recently completed a project funded by the Connecticut Department of Transportation analyzing the impact of a newly constructed bus rapid transit system on real estate in the Hartford-New Britain area (Cohen and Danko, 2017).
+His dissertation focused on the socioeconomic impact of destination redevelopments (e.g., theaters, sports arenas, casinos, museums and other civic attractions) in Detroit and Las Vegas between 1990 and 2010 (Danko and Hanink, 2017).

 DANKO III, J.J., Hanink, D.M.
 2017.
 “Evaluating the Local Socioeconomic Impact of Redevelopments using Shift-Share Analysis: A Case Study of Destination Redevelopments in Las Vegas (1990-2010).”
 Special Issue: Urban Transformations, Journal of Urban Design 22(3): 1-23.
 DOI: 10.1080/13574809.2017.1281733.